aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   subnetSelection: { subnetType: ec2.SubnetType.PRIVATE },
   securityGroups: [mySecurityGroup],

+  // You can customize the variable namespace of exported variables if needed
+  variablesNamespace: 'MyNamespace',

   // Additional policy statements for the execution role
   rolePolicyStatements: [
     new iam.PolicyStatement({ /* ... */ }),